Sashimi: Origin

-The word sashimi means 'pierced body', i.e., "刺身" = sashimi, where 刺 し = sashi (pierced, stuck) and 身 = mi (body, meat).
-This word dates from the Muromachi period (1336–1573) and there are multiple theories as to its etymology:
+The word sashimi means 'pierced body', a combination of 刺し (sashi, pierced, stuck) and 身 (mi, body, meat).
+This word was coined during the Muromachi period (1336–1573) and there are multiple theories as to its etymology:

-The term was possibly coined when the word "切る" = kiru (cut), the culinary step, was considered too inauspicious to be used by anyone other than a samurai.
-This word may derive from the culinary practice of sticking the fish's tail and fin to the slices for the purpose of identifying the fish being eaten.

-Another possibility for the name is the traditional method of harvesting.
+A possibility for the name is the traditional method of harvesting.
 "Sashimi-grade" fish is caught by individual handline.
 As soon as the fish is landed, its brain is pierced with a sharp spike, and it is placed in slurried ice.
 This spiking is called the ikejime process, and the instant death means that the fish's flesh contains a minimal amount of lactic acid.
 This means that the fish will keep fresh on ice for longer without turning white or otherwise degrading.

-Many non-Japanese use the terms sashimi and sushi interchangeably, but the two dishes are distinct and separate.
+Many non-Japanese use the terms sashimi and sushi interchangeably, but while they are frequently served at the same establishments, the two dishes are distinct.
 Sushi refers to any dish made with vinegared rice.
-While raw fish is one traditional sushi ingredient, many sushi dishes contain seafood that has been cooked, and others have no seafood at all, including ingredients like seaweed, vegetables, omelets, and fried tofu.
-Sashimi, by contrast, is always served on its own.
-Although Japan has long had the custom of eating fish raw, the idea of serving it as a beautifully arranged dish is thought to have come from China, probably around the Kamakura period (1185-1333).
-An early cookbook in Japanese, written in 1489, directs that the raw flesh should be sliced and mixed with vinegar and seasonings such as salt and herbs.
+While raw fish is a traditional sushi ingredient, many sushi dishes contain cooked seafood, and others have no seafood at all, including ingredients like seaweed, vegetables, omelets, and fried tofu.
+Sashimi, by contrast, is always served on its own..
+An early Japanese cookbook, written in 1489, directs that the raw flesh should be sliced and mixed with vinegar and seasonings such as salt and herbs.

 An early western description of sashimi comes from a letter written by the future Admiral of the Fleet, Sir Arthur Wilson of the Royal Navy, who was assigned to the British naval mission to Japan in the late 1860s: "It is a peculiar sort of fish, which they cut in very thin slices and serve up with some sort of sauce over it.
 It is considered a great delicacy.
 I have tried it and did not find it bad, but the idea is not nice."